spencercarli/react-native-js-navigator-example/tutorials/navigator-tutorial.md

 All we're doing here is accepting a `sceneName`, which should correspond to a `name` prop given to one of our `Route` components and then finding the corresponding scene config for that route and adding it to the stack.

-We can then need to make the `push` function available to the current scene.
+We then need to make the `push` function available to the current scene.

 `Navigator.js`
 ```javascript